View all Blog

 Detection

 The second step of the pipeline involves applying a pedestrian detector to the perspective views to draw a bounding box around each pedestrian.
 For simplicity, we use an open-source pedestrian detection network based on the Faster R-CNN architecture.
-To clean up the output bounding boxes, we apply minimal post-processing such as non-max suppression (NMS) and various rule-based heuristics; we should choose rules that are grounded in real-life assumptions (such as humans being taller rather than they are wide), so as to minimize the risk of overfitting.
+To clean up the output bounding boxes, we apply minimal post-processing such as non-max suppression (NMS) and various rule-based heuristics; we should choose rules that are grounded in real-life assumptions (such as humans being taller rather than they are wider), so as to minimize the risk of overfitting.

 Measurement